 Working with the public in emergency situations is stressful and requires a mentally tough individual to provide medical care in the prehospital environment.
-This course is designed to teach students about real-world situations the Advanced EMT may potentially encounter in the 'field' while managing patient care.
+This course is designed to teach students about real-world situations the EMT - Paramedic may potentially encounter in the 'field' while managing patient care.

-In order to better prepare students for a career in the Emergency Medical Services profession, there will be times during this course where students will be exposed to training scenarios, language, and situations that will be unpleasant to the average college student.
-If the student does not feel they can tolerate this type of learning environment, they should discuss this with the Instructor immediately before continuing the course.
+In order to better prepare students for a career in the Emergency Medical Services profession, there will be times during this course where students will be exposed to training scenarios and situations that will be unpleasant to the average college student.
+If the student does not feel they can tolerate this type of learning environment, they should discuss this with me immediately before continuing the course.

-Additionally, enrollment in this course does not guarantee a passing grade, successful completion of the AEMT or paramedic curriculum, or AEMT or paramedic certification at the national or state level.
+Additionally, enrollment in this course does not guarantee a passing grade, successful completion of the AEMT, or AEMT or paramedic curriculum, or paramedic certification at the national or state level.